-1. Kim Katami, Founder and Head Teacher
+1. Rinpoche Kim Katami, Founder and Senior Teacher

-3. Karl Eikrem, Assistant Teacher
+2. Lama Karl Eikrem, Junior Teacher

 I am a yogi who has been fortunate enough to find the authentic dharma in this life.